rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 ## Building a bootable ISO image

 Note: [You can download the latest Rescuezilla ISO image here](https://github.com/rescuezilla/rescuezilla/releases/latest).
 This page is intended for developers.
+For Debian/Ubuntu/Linux Mint users there is also a [standalone deb package](https://github.com/rescuezilla/rescuezilla/wiki/Installing-Rescuezilla-from-the-standalone-deb-package).

 ### Build without docker

 A single `make deb` command generates a Rescuezilla package ready for installation.
+(You can also [download](https://github.com/rescuezilla/rescuezilla/wiki/Installing-Rescuezilla-from-the-standalone-deb-package) a standalone deb package of the latest release)

 Alternatively, a single `make all` command can generate an AMD64 ISO image and an i386 image, which are complete Ubuntu-based Linux live environments capable of booting from USB sticks, CD, DVD and any EFI firmware, including with EFI Secure Boot switched on.